 Associate Director and acting Deputy Director of Comprehensive Rural Health Project ("CRHP"), Jamkhed India.
 (1992- present); CRHP is internationally known as a well established community based health and development center including empowerment of women and income generation projects.

-Organisations/supervisory bodies or partnerships: Ordained minister of the Church of North India.
+Ordained minister of the Church of North India.

 Her background is Physician and surgeon.
 She has knowledge on all aspects of of medical, social and economic development, ecumenical and administrative skills.